lukal-x/awesome-no-slop-development/README.md

 Also having this list can help you make decisions between projects to participate in, products to purchase, or people and companies employ/join.

+## Projects

+- know of a project?
+Make a PR! https://github.com/lukal-x/awesome-no-slop-development/pulls

 ## People

 - Luka L https://github.com/lukal-x
-- you?
+- you or someone you know?
 Make a PR! https://github.com/lukal-x/awesome-no-slop-development/pulls

-## Projects

-- your project?
-Make a PR! https://github.com/lukal-x/awesome-no-slop-development/pulls

 ## Companies

-- your company?
+- know of a company?
 Make a PR! https://github.com/lukal-x/awesome-no-slop-development/pulls